Blazemeter/RTEPlugin/README.md

 ## Usage

 ### Using the plugin
-The plugin adds three different elements to JMeter:
+The plugin adds four different elements to JMeter:

 #### A Recording Controller (RTE-Recorder)
 ![alt text](docs/RecorderPanel.png "RTE Recorder")